 Managers (PM) are a limited role for Project Managers on shared sites.
-They can add new documents, overviews, surveys, etc. but only edit their own content and content within their department.
-Managers can help moderate comments (unpublish, delete) across all documents, forms or discussions within their department and can also review and pull reports.
+They can add new documents, pages, surveys, etc. but only edit their own content and content within their department.
+Managers can help moderate comments (unpublish, edit, delete or tag) across all documents, or discussions within their department and can also review and pull reports.
 Project managers can also be added to use the Assign and Resolve feature when reviewing comments.
-When a manager logs into the site, they can click on any document and will see the View, Edit, Pins, Comments, Report, Embed tab if they uploaded (authored) the document.
-If it is a document they did not upload they WILL NOT have access to the Edit tab.
+When a manager logs into the site, they can click on any document and will see the View, Edit, Pins, Comments, Report, Embed tab.
+Only the author of a document or user with administrator access will be able to delete a document.

 Reporting - Managers and administrators have the ability to download all reports within their department on a site.
 The "author" of a document can be changed under the Authoring Information on the add document or edit page to allow a different manager to edit or delete a document.
 This can only be changed by the original author or with administrator access.